 Intake Appointment: My current rate is $175 for an approximately 60 minute intake appointment.
 At this appointment, I will spend most of the session getting to know you and the specifics of what you are seeking help for.
 At the end of the appointment, I will provide you with an overview of what your treatment plan will entail.
 You can schedule an intake appointment by clicking here.

 Follow up Therapy Appointments: Follow up therapy appointments are billed at a rate of $150 for a 45-50 minute therapy session.
 I meet with most patients weekly or bi-weekly during the active phase of treatment though am happy to see clients at less regular intervals.
-A typical course of treatment for insomnia consists of about 6 therapy sessions.
 You can schedule a follow up appointment by clicking here.